 - Alleged victim’s credibility.

 Accusations of sex crimes are frightening, serious, and put your freedom and reputation in jeopardy.
 Attorney Chris Spring offers the counsel and experience you need to build the most vigorous defense possible.
-Call Spring & Spring now to take the first step towards protecting your name and liberty.
+Whether you’re located in Wayland or Sudbury, call Spring & Spring now to take the first step towards protecting your name and liberty.